wacncontent/CustomizeTool/output/articles/automation/automation-dsc-overview.md

 - Azure Automation does not support side by side use of PowerShell modules.
 This means all configurations within an Automation account must work with the last version of a PowerShell module imported into that Automation account, and with any PowerShell DSC resources that module contains that the configuration uses.

-- The traditional PowerShell DSC pull server expects module zips to be placed on the pull server in the format **ModuleName_Version.zip”**.
+- The traditional PowerShell DSC pull server expects module zips to be placed on the pull server in the format **ModuleName_Version.zip"**.
 Azure Automation expects PowerShell modules to be imported with names in the form of **ModuleName.zip**.
 See [this blog post](http://azure.microsoft.com/blog/2014/12/15/authoring-integration-modules-for-azure-automation/) for more info on the Integration Module format needed to import the module into Azure Automation.

-- PowerShell modules that specify DSC resources side by side within the module, using the “version per folder” format, will not work in Azure Automation right now.
+- PowerShell modules that specify DSC resources side by side within the module, using the "version per folder" format, will not work in Azure Automation right now.

 - PowerShell modules imported into Azure Automation cannot contain .doc or .docx files.
 Some PowerShell modules containing DSC resources contain these files, for help purposes.
 These files should be removed from modules, prior to import into Azure Automation.

-- When a node is first registered with an Azure Automation account, or the node is changed to be mapped to a different node configuration server-side, it’s status will be 'Compliant', even if the node’s status is not actually compliant with the node configuration it is now mapped to.
+- When a node is first registered with an Azure Automation account, or the node is changed to be mapped to a different node configuration server-side, it's status will be 'Compliant', even if the node's status is not actually compliant with the node configuration it is now mapped to.
 After the node performs its first pull, and sends its first report, after registration or a node configuration mapping change, the node status can be trusted.

+- When onboarding an Azure VM for management with Azure Automation DSC using `Register-AzureAutomationDscNode`, `Set-AzureVMExtension`, or the Azure Automation DSC VM extension in the Azure preview portal, if registration fails with **The computer name was not specified and the configuration directory does not have any configuration files**, this is a false alarm and the VM registration actually succeeded.
+Successful registration can be verified using the `Get-AzureAutomationDscNode` cmdlet.

+- When onboarding an Azure VM for management with Azure Automation DSC using `Register-AzureAutomationDscNode`, `Set-AzureVMExtension`, or the Azure Automation DSC VM extension in the Azure preview portal, it could take up to an hour for the VM to show up as a DSC node in Azure Automation.
+This is due to the installation of Windows Management Framework 5.0 on the VM by the Azure VM DSC extension, which is required to onboard the VM to Azure Automation DSC.

 - After registering, each node automatically negotiates a unique certificate for authentication that expires after one year.
-At this time, the PowerShell DSC registration protocol cannot automatically renew certificates when they are nearing expiration, so you need to reregister the nodes after a year’s time.
+At this time, the PowerShell DSC registration protocol cannot automatically renew certificates when they are nearing expiration, so you need to reregister the nodes after a year's time.
 Before reregistering, ensure that each node is running Windows Management Framework 5.0 RTM.
-If a node’s authentication certificate expires, and the node is not reregistered, the node will be unable to communicate with Azure Automation and will be marked ‘Unresponsive.’
+If a node's authentication certificate expires, and the node is not reregistered, the node will be unable to communicate with Azure Automation and will be marked 'Unresponsive.'
 Reregistration is performed in the same way you registered the node initially.
 Reregistration performed 90 days or less from the certificate expiration time, or at any point after the certificate expiration time, will result in a new certificate being generated and used.

 ##Related Articles##